wp-plugins/themed-login/readme.txt

 == Installation ==

-1. Upload the entire `custom-login` folder to the `/wp-content/plugins/` directory.
+1. Upload the entire `themed-login` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Add login.php, retrievepassword.php, register.php, registered.php templates to your theme folder.
+You can find a reference code inside "examples" directory.

 == Frequently Asked Questions ==